As of 2024, about 800 million blogs exist on the internet.

-But how are you supposed to start a blog that makes money if you don’t know the ultimate goal of the blog?
-How are you supposed to succeed if you don’t perceive what you’re trying to do?
+But how are you supposed to start a blog that makes money if you don’t know the blog’s ultimate goal?
+How can you succeed if you don’t perceive what you’re trying to do?

-And its big reason why a lot of bloggers fail.
+And it’s a big reason why a lot of bloggers fail.

 It’s ample reason why I have failed many times.

 With the One BIG Idea, you know what your mission is.
 It’s your north star, guiding you to a successful blog.